RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonMac.rst

 1. Go to `Visual Studio Code`_ and select the Mac platform to download.
 If the "Download for Mac" message is not displayed on the green button, select the Stable macOS package using the dropdown arrow).
 #.
 Double click the downloaded file and follow the installer instructions (the default selections are fine).
 #.
+Launch VS Code
+#.
+Open the Command Palette (⇧⌘P) in VS Code and type 'shell command' to find the ``Shell Command: Install 'code' command in PATH command``.
+Select this and then quit VS Code (we'll relaunch it from the command line in the next step).
+#.
 Close and reopen your Terminal window for the changes to take effect.
 In the new Terminal window, run ``code`` to open VS Code.
+If you run into any problems with this, check out this article_ on VS Code setup.
 #.
 Select *View > Extensions* within VS Code.
 In the Extensions menu that will appear, you'll see an option named "Python" with a subheader of "Linting, Debugging(multi-threaded...)".
 Click the green "Install" button for this extension.
 If prompted to restart VS Code, do so.
 #.
 Add Visual Studio Code to your dock, just as you did with Terminal above.